Forex Risk Calculator

 Risk Calculator (MetaTrader indicator) — calculates the risk in form of a potential maximum loss that can be induced by the currently open positions and the active pending orders.
 The results are displayed as the money and percentage risk per currency pair and as the overall total risk in the separate chart window.
 You can regulate the work of the Risk Calculator by turning on or off swaps, spreads, and commission calculation.
 You can also tune the visual display parameters.
+Additionally, maximum potential reward can be calculated.
+Moreover, you can choose to calculate risk/reward separately for open positions and for pending orders.
 The indicator is available for both MT4 and MT5.

 - CalculateSpreads (default = true) — if true, then potential loss due to spreads will become a part of the potential maximum loss.